b-c-r/funfit/README.md

 help I could use.
 I will list my sources below:

 - Using Roxygen2 with Rcpp: Post on \href{R-bloggers}{https://www.r-bloggers.com/2016/08/rcpp-and-roxygen2/} by Brandon Bertelsen.

+- I had some issue with building installing from a runing R session, so thanks to that \href{post}{https://stackoverflow.com/questions/6313079/quit-and-restart-a-clean-r-session-from-within-r} restarting R was easier.